Team-Nando/Tutorial-DERHostingCapacity-1-AdvancedTools_LV/README.md

 ### Pre-Requisites for Part 1
 - You should have completed [Part 0](https://github.com/Team-Nando/Tutorial-DERHostingCapacity-0-dss_python) and, of course, be familiar with [OpenDSS and the modelling of distribution networks and DERs](https://sites.google.com/view/luisfochoa/research-tools/opendss-training-material).
+- For this part you just need Python (Anaconda) and the dss_python module.
+OpenDSS was only needed in Part 0 for demonstration purposes.

 ## Run Part 1
 Make sure you have installed Anaconda, the dss_python module, etc. as specified in [Part 0](https://github.com/Team-Nando/Tutorial-DERHostingCapacity-0-dss_python).
 Otherwise, you will not be able to go through the tutorial.
 To guarantee that you have all the necessary packages you can also run the  **`requirements.txt`** file using  **`pip install -r requirements.txt`** on the Anaconda prompt.